jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 The exact setup of port forwarding differs for every router.
 For help see [portforward.com](https://portforward.com).

 Once you have your router set up, you can get your external (WAN) IP address e.g. by [using Google](https://www.google.com/search?q=what+is+my+ip).
 Give this address to your friends so they can connect to your Server (_but see also the note on dynamic DNS below_).
-You yourself have to connect to your own computer instead, since your computer runs the Server.
-Therefore **only you** need to connect to `127.0.0.1`.
+You yourself should connect using the local network (LAN) address of the machine the Server is running on.
+If you are running a client on the same machine as your Server, that would be `127.0.0.1`.

 ## Dynamic DNS and why you will probably need it